Year 8 Dance

 Key skills developed:

-• How to perform a dance in a stylistically accurate way
+• How to perform a number of movements from different dance styles

 Climate Change